WHO WE ARE

 The collective has staged hundreds of projection-interventions in public spaces, transforming the street from a space of passive consumption and transit into a site of engagement, conflict, and dialogue.
 Our work calls attention to the many urgent crises that confront us, in support of the ongoing struggle for a more just, peaceful and sustainable world.

 The Illuminator emerged out of the context of the Occupy Wall Street movement, officially launching on March 3rd, 2012, after spending several months designing and building our customized cargo van.

-We function as a democratically run collective.
 We were able to initiate the project thanks to the Money Resource Group of Occupy Wall Street, which funded our initial purchases of equipment and our fabrication costs.
-Since then we have been independently self-funded on a bare-bones budget through the commissioned work that we occasionally do for grassroots organizations and groups, along with donations (thank you!).
+Since July 2012, we have been independently self-funded on a bare-bones budget through the commissioned work that we occasionally do for grassroots organizations and groups, along with donations (thank you!).